lindsuen/mkpasswd/README.md

 # mkpasswd

 A command line tool for generating random passwords.
-Life is hard, just smile. :smile:

 ## Features